 New to GEOG 583?

-This Website provides the primary instructional materials for the course.
+This website provides the primary instructional materials for the course.
 The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.
+Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.

 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback and earn academic credit.
 For more information, visit Penn State's Online Geospatial Education Program website.